Codecademy/docs/content/sql/concepts/commands/terms/inner-join/inner-join.md

 ---
-Title: 'INNER JOIN'
+Title: "INNER JOIN"
-Description: 'Returns all rows that have matching values in both tables and omits non-matching rows.'
+Description: "Returns all rows that have matching values in both tables and omits non-matching rows."
 Subjects:
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Database'
+  - "Database"
-  - 'Queries'
+  - "Queries"
-  - 'Join'
+  - "Join"
-  - 'PostgreSQL'
+  - "PostgreSQL"
-  - 'MySQL'
+  - "MySQL"
-  - 'SQLite'
+  - "SQLite"
-  - 'Tables'
+  - "Tables"
 CatalogContent:
-  - 'learn-sql'
+  - "learn-sql"
-  - 'paths/analyze-data-with-sql'
+  - "paths/analyze-data-with-sql"
-  - 'paths/design-databases-with-postgresql'
+  - "paths/design-databases-with-postgresql"
 ---

 The **`INNER JOIN`** command returns all rows that have matching values in both tables and omits non-matching rows.